Join Our Team

 Our management encourages participation at all levels, from our youth clients, community members and employees to our Board of Directors.
 Our staff has the opportunity to gather together to build their team and to set the agenda of their programs.

 San Diego Youth Services encourages its staff to work within a social change model, and to utilize a community development approach that empowers the people they serve to be self determinant.
-We refer to the youth and family clients we serves as “service partners.”
+We refer to the youth and family clients we serve as “service partners.”
 This simple terminology represents the agency’s fundamental view that all clients play an active role in meeting their own needs.
 The work of our staff facilitates the ability of service partners to determine their own life directions.

 Explore our current openings.